Effective Date: October 6, 2023

 Information You Provide Us. in some circumstances IML collects personal data, such as name, email address, postal address, ZIP code and country, from visitors to our Services.
 Personal data can be used to identify or contact you directly.
 We typically collect this information when you want to learn more about a service or news/content that we have distributed.
 When we collect this information directly, we let you know if providing the information is optional or if it is required to provide our Services.
 In most circumstances our content access does not require any personal data and we collect no personal information.

 Information Provided to Us by Our Business Partners.
 We also collect personal data indirectly when we receive it from our Business Partners.
 We may combine information we have collected directly from you with information we obtain from Business Partners or other companies.

 Information Automatically Collected.
 We automatically log information about you and your computer or mobile device when you use our Services, including visiting our Website, using one of our landing pages.

-For example, when using our Services, how long you spent on a page, access times, the website that referred you to our Services, and information about your use of and actions on our Website.
+For example, when using our Services, how long you spent on a page, access times, the website that referred you to our Services, and information about your use of and actions on our Website are automatically logged.
 We collect this information about you using pixel tags (see ’Pixel Tags’ section) and Google Analytics.

 We may use pixel tags (also known as web beacons and clear GIFs) on our Services to track the actions of users on our Services.
 A pixel tag is a tiny, opaque graphic image, usually no larger than 1 pixel x 1 pixel, which is placed on a website or in an email that is used to monitor the behavior of the user.
 Pixel tags measure how relevant our content is to our user, measure the success of our marketing campaigns, and compile statistics about usage of the Services, so that we can manage our content more effectively and provide our readers with more useful content.